adamsilver2005/Chicago-Crime-Prediction/README.md

 ## PySpark Preprocessing

-Preprocessing runs in **Notebook 1 v3** on Google Colab.
+Preprocessing runs in bigquery_pyspark.ipynb on Google Colab.
 The full pipeline pulls ~2.05M rows from BigQuery and processes them using PySpark before saving two output CSVs to Google Drive.

 ### Cleaning